 The Russians in that era had their own melting pot.
 They painted it with glorious nonsense, just as the U.S. painted its melting pot, but the Soviet Union was really just the same as the United States, a core power group trying to consume weaker groups under cover of benevolence.

 The Russians, or 'Soviets' who were vested in their melting pot instinctively understood the ruse.
 Psychiatry could enable them, just as it had enabled the Americans, to criminalize resistance or 'foreignness' within their group.

 The U.S. wanted a European, or more specifically British, mind to be a collective part of the U.S. nation.
-The Russian wanted the same for their Soviet wider country.
+The Russian wanted something comparably Russian for their wider Soviet fictional nation.